Understanding the risks of virtual assets

 2. Highly volatile

 Bitcoin is the most popular virtual asset, and its price has been on a roller coaster ride since it first debuted in 2009.
-Though it often hits headlines and becomes market focus due to huge price gains, bitcoin has experienced two massive plunges in the past five years, dropping over 80% between December 2017 to December 2018; and 70% between November 2021 to November 2022 respectively.
-Other virtual assets are more volatile than bitcoin, and some even recorded total losses.
-Even stablecoins which claim to maintain price stability, may not be as stable as their name suggests.
-In 2022, Terra UST, once the third biggest stablecoin, was unpegged, and its value plummeted by nearly 90% in just a few days.
+Though it often hits headlines and becomes market focus due to huge price gains, bitcoin has experienced massive plunges in the past, e.g. dropping over 80% between December 2017 to December 2018; and 70% between November 2021 to November 2022.
+Other virtual assets are even more volatile, and some even recorded total losses.

 3. Liquidity risk and market manipulation

-Globally, there are currently more than 20,000 virtual assets.
+There are over ten thousand virtual assets globally.
 The scale and number of users of many virtual assets are not large, and trading may not be active, leading to liquidity risk and potential market manipulation.

 4. Trading platforms